-Command Arguments What it does ? "foo" iswm "foobar" evaluate a sleep predicate and print result е println("foo"); evaluate a sleep statement help list all of the commands available load /path/to/script.cna load an Aggressor Script script ls list all of the scripts loaded proff script.cna disable the Sleep profiler for the script profile script.cna dumps performance statistics for the script. pron script.cna enables the Sleep profiler for the script reload script.cna reloads the script troff script.cna disable function trace for the script tron script.cna enable function trace for the script unload script.cna unload the script Х 2 + 2 evaluate a sleep expression and print result
+Command Arguments What it does ? "foo" iswm "foobar" evaluate a sleep predicate and print result е println("foo"); evaluate a sleep statement help list all of the commands available load /path/to/script.cna load an Aggressor Script script Is list all of the scripts loaded proff script.cna disable the Sleep profiler for the script profile script.cna dumps performance statistics for the script. pron script.cna enables the Sleep profiler for the script reload script.cna reloads the script troff script.cna disable function trace for the script tron script.cna enable function trace for the script unload script.cna unload the script Х 2 + 2 evaluate a sleep expression and print result figure 63 - Interacting with the script console